 We’re all often at our happiest when we’re at our sharpest—and we’re at our sharpest, unsurprisingly, when we have adequate rest.

 We actually know this through studies that have focused on kids and their performance in school.
 And those studies have found a good night’s sleep can translate into improved academic performance.

-This is helpful to know if you’re still in school or if you’re a parent, but it can also be extrapolated to the “real world.”
-Simply put, there is no doubting that better sleep means a sharper mental performance, which can make your everyday life far less stressful.
+This is helpful to know if you’re still in school or if you’re a parent, but we can also extrapolate it in the “real world.”
+Simply put, better sleep means a sharper mental performance, which can make your everyday life far less stressful.